ssh

 2 Suspending ssh

 Use the escape character.
-Per default this is Enter ~.
+By default, this is Enter ~.
 Immediately after typing it, Ctrl-Z will suspend an SSH client.

 3 Extra security